Paddy Roe McLaughlin: Spanish Civil War

 Following the outbreak of the Spanish Civil War in 1936 he travelled from New York to London on board the Normandie, where he met up with over 40 other volunteers, including Peter Daly and Frank Edwards.
 From there they travelled to Spain to fight for the Second Spanish Republic in the XV international brigade (also known as the Abraham Lincoln Brigade) against Franco's fascist coup.
 McLaughlin fought at the Battle of Jarama where he lost his comrade and friend, Liam Tumilson.

 Later life

 McLaughlin returned to England in 1938 and married Tumilson's fiancée, Kathleen Walsh.
 They had two children, including British far-right activist Michael McLaughlin.
 Paddy Roe was a founding member of the Connolly Association in England and both he and Kathleen were members of the Communist Party.
 On the outbreak of World War II he joined the Royal Air Force as a mechanic and was later employed at the Dounreay nuclear power station in North Scotland.
 Following the 1956 Soviet invasion of Hungary, Kathleen left the Communist Party disillusioned, while Paddy remained a member.
 He died in Liverpool in 1974.
-In 2013, McLaughlin was commemorated, along with other volunteers from Donegal, Derry and Tyrone, on a plaque erected on the facade of the Unite the Union building in Derry.
+In 2013, McLaughlin was commemorated, along with other volunteers from Donegal, Londonderry and Tyrone, on a plaque erected on the facade of the Unite the Union building in Derry.